ziemen4/z-notes/content/draft/index.md

 ### Conclusion
 From a seemingly simple problem of securing light clients, we've journeyed through data sampling, erasure codes and commitment schemes.
 These lead to learning about powerful ideas such as the redundancy of erasure codes and the mathematics behind polynomials, bringing us closer to solving the DAP!

-We are currently witnessing the rollout of PeerDAS with the full vision of Danksharding as its culmination.
+We are currently witnessing the rollout towards PeerDAS with the full vision of Danksharding as its culmination.
 These are the ideas that will allow Ethereum to scale while retaining its core security guarantees.